rathin5082/rathin5082.github.io/subfiles/Corr-Reg.md

 layout: post2
 title: Correlation and Regression
 subtitle:
-categories: Unsupervised Learning
+categories: Supervised Learning
-tags: [EDA, Scikit-Learn, Unsupervised Learning]
 ---

 - ## Covariance and Pearson Correlation
     -  I explored the relationship between different variables and found that as data points varied, the correlation coefficient            changed significantly, reflecting the strength of their relationship.
+Covariance provided insight into if the variables              tended to rise and fall together.
+However, it did lack a consistent measure of strength.
+Pearson Correlation was useful for          determining both the direction and the intensity of association by normalising the relationship between -1 and 1.
+Correlation        coefficient was greatly affected by the addition of outliers or by altering the distribution of data points.
+This emphasised         how sensitive Pearson correlation is to the variability and outliers in the dataset.

 <img src="https://rathin5082.github.io/assets/images/banners/Covariance.jpg" width="300"/>